 Places to visit near Port Blair

-11. Ross Island, North Bay Island, And Viper Island: Island Hopping Near Port Blair
+16. Ross Island, North Bay Island, And Viper Island: Island Hopping

 These small islands are a few miles from Port Blair and can be easily clubbed together and covered in one day.
 A graveyard, a ruined church, and turquoise water all along the way greet you at Ross Island.
 An administrative headquarter under the colonial era, Ross Island is a major tourist attraction.

 North Bay Island is the perfect place to indulge in watersports.
 The corals are spread over a vast expanse and the natural surroundings make for a picturesque backdrop.
 Snorkeling and scuba diving are popular amongst tourists.

 Viper Island was home to women prisoners during the British era.
 This is among the famous places to visit near Port Blair because of a rather gruesome history.
 Today, the island stands as a serene and peaceful destination, unperturbed of its past horrors.

-12. Wandoor & Mahatma Gandhi Marine National Park: Glass Bottom Boat Ride Through The Marine Life
+17. Wandoor & Mahatma Gandhi Marine National Park: Glass Bottom Boat Ride

 One of the best places to visit near Port Blair is the Wandoor Beach that is famous for its tranquility and idyllic charm.
 It is also known as a gateway to the Mahatma Gandhi Marine National Park that was built to protect marine life in the region.
 Scuba diving, snorkelling, and glass bottom boating are some of the best water sports in Andaman that you can try here.